The Lake Partner Program is a great example of community water monitoring, bringing together volunteers with a shared interest for lake preservation.

 Wondering what it’s like to participate in the LPP?
 Read first-hand accounts from our Lake Stewards who are the volunteer backbone of the LPP, in an article on page 24 of the 2023 Ontario Lake Stewards Magazine (PDF, 32 pages).

-Find out more about the LPP by watching the video at the side.
+Find out more about the full sampling process of the LPP by watching the video at the side.

 Ready to volunteer?
 Download & return the LPP Volunteer Registration Form! (fillable PDF, 1 page)